 Tools for marking the curb shall be provided by the Contractor.
 Other appropriate means of marking service and valve locations shall be provided in areas without curbs.
 Such means of marking shall be as specified by the Engineer and accepted by the City of Round Rock.

-17. Contact City of Round Rock Engineering and Development Services Department at 218-5555 for assistance in obtaining existing water and wastewater locations.
+17. Contact the City of Round Rock Vault Manager at 218-6604 for assistance in obtaining existing water and wastewater locations.

 18. The City of Round Rock Fire Department shall be notified 48 hours prior to testing of any building sprinkler piping in order that the Fire Department may monitor such testing.